-Recent studies have found that as many as 96 percent of individuals seeking treatment for substance abuse reported experiencing some major traumatic event in their lifetime.
-Up to 34 percent of patients in substance abuse treatment have both a substance abuse diagnosis and PTSD diagnosis at the same time.
+Recent studies have found that as many as 96 percent of individuals seeking treatment for substance use reported experiencing some major traumatic event in their lifetime.
+Up to 34 percent of patients in substance use treatment have both a substance use diagnosis and PTSD diagnosis at the same time.
 For women, in particular, the rates are two to four times higher.

 Specialized treatment programs are typically recommended for individuals struggling with both a trauma disorder as well as addiction.
 Treating both conditions at the same time is believed to offer a better outcome than addressing only one disorder at a time.
-Dual diagnosis programs, such as the ones offered at various Addiction Campuses’ facilities, offer the highest rates of success.
+Co-occurring disorder programs, such as the ones offered at various Vertava Health’ facilities, offer the highest rates of success.

 Co-Occurring PTSD And Addiction

 Statistics have shown that there is a direct correlation between PTSD or other forms of trauma and substance use.
 However, the formation of these two conditions is less clear.
 Some people may develop a substance use disorder after experiencing trauma, while others may be more likely to be exposed to trauma as a result of addiction.